 3. Sell More Services & Products Per Salon Visit

-So you have a good clientele with a good visit frequency?
+So you have good clientele and a good visit frequency?

 The next step to growing your salon business is to sell more services and products during each appointment.